Fafnyir/FafnyirUI/README.md

 # **FafnyirUI**

-A custom UI compilation built around **ElvUI**, designed to provide a clean, immersive, and highly customized World of Warcraft interface.
+A custom UI compilation built around **ElvUI** and **BenikUI**, designed to provide a clean, immersive, and highly customized World of Warcraft interface.

 ---